MlondiMchunu/snippetbox/README.md

 ## snippetbox
-##### this is a full-stack application that lets people paste and share snippets of text and code — a bit like Pastebin or GitHub’s Gists.
+##### this application that lets people paste and share snippets of text and code — a bit like Pastebin or GitHub’s Gists.
 It uses a manged MySQL database hosted on Aiven

 #### To run the app: